EmmanuelAjibokun/manny300/README.md

 - 👋 Hi, I’m @manny300
 - 👀 I’m interested in computer programming
 - 🌱 I’m currently learning web development
-- 📫 How to reach me: I'm on IG: _manlikemanny_
+- 📫 How to reach me: I'm on IG: iammanny

 <!---
 manny300/manny300 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.